chev2/shitpost-video-generator/README.md

 3. Choose the amount of videos you want the script to merge together to produce the final result.
 I recommend 30 for roughly minute-long videos.
 4. The script will do the rest, and generate the final video in the root folder, which will be formatted as `final_result_<seed>_<number-of-videos>.mp4`.

+## Performance
+This script uses moviepy - due to the amount of ffmpeg processes moviepy opens from this script, it has really high memory usage.
+I have seen this script use upwards of about ~2.5GB of memory for 40 random videos.

 ## Requirements
 - Python `3.8` (an older version may work, but this one's verified working)
 - Python module `moviepy`